mukundangopalachary/Data-Structures-and-Algorithms/README.md

 **NOTICE:** Didn't cover easy data structures like Array, Stack, Queue, etc.

-Feel free to explore each data structure's folder to find implementations in your preferred programming language.
+Feel free to explore each data structure's folder to find implementations in Python.

 ## Algorithms